 This Administrative Guideline expands on the Standards Operation Manual, Section 5.2.5 as applied to Registers.
 In case of conflict with the Standards Operation Manual and this document, the former prevails.

 5.2 Relationship with Metadata Register Structure Document

-This Administrative Guideline supersedes all procedural material specified in Metadata Register Structure Documents, in general, and those listed in Table 1Table 1, in particular.
+This Administrative Guideline supersedes all procedural material specified in Metadata Register Structure Documents, in general, and those listed in Table 1, in particular.

-Table 1.
-Superseded Procedures and Criteria.

-SMPTE ST 335 Section 5 and Annex B

-SMPTE ST 395 Section 5 and Annex B

-SMPTE ST 2003 Section 5 and Annex B

-SMPTE ST 400 Section 5 and Annex B